-We opened our health centre in the Kawese community on 1 July 2019.
+We opened our health centre in Mayenya on 1 July 2019.
 Due to the high birth rate and infant mortality, we focus on maternal-child health and reproductive health in addition to general medicine.
 The facility has the first ultrasound machine in the sub-county and good laboratory equipment.
 A fully equipped delivery room, several counselling rooms, a pharmacy and a contact point where women affected by violence can turn to are located in the health centre.

 Access to health care for all

 The health centre has treatment rooms, a laboratory, a pharmacy, a delivery room, rooms for in-patient stays, a septic water filtration system and several large water tanks so that there is enough water even in the dry season.
 A medicinal herb garden is being planted in the courtyard, so that patients can be offered immune system-strengthening and other medicinal plants to complement their treatment.
 In addition to the traditional staff (“clinical officers”, nurses, laboratory technicians, pharmacists, administrators), there is a specially trained nurse and a “Youth Friendly Centre” next to the hospital, where young people can anonymously enquire about sexuality and growing up issues, as well as have access to contraceptives.

 By building, equipping and providing the staffing and operating costs of the centre for the first six months, Make Me Smile has laid an important foundation for health care in Kolwa East to succeed through government support.
 Thus, we have set a standard that makes the health centre a showcase model and which the government has committed to uphold.
 Make Me Smile and the Kawese community decided to partner with the government to create a best practice example of how to run a health centre cooperatively, using our model project as an example.